 Personally, I found the next section of the hike the most challenging.
 It could have been because it was raining and the whole section was extremely slippery.

 After a short downhill hike, you should begin to hear a stream on your right.
 Now usually the sound of a stream is quite soothing.
-But it in this, the stream poses a slight challenge.
+But in this case, the stream poses a slight challenge.

-Just before the trail meets the stream, the slope gets a quite steep.
-So, grab onto something as you descend.
+Just before the trail meets the stream, the slope gets quite steep.
+So, grab onto a tree or a branch as you descend.
 When you reach the stream, you will be required to cross it.
 It goes without saying that the rocks in the stream can be slippery, so make sure you exercise caution while crossing.